 About Us

-CVCIA Landcare (fondly known as the CIA) has evolved to be chiefly involved in Cane Toad control and running the Indian (Common) Myna control program in the Clarence Valley.
+CVCIA Landcare (fondly known as the CIA) was chiefly involved in Cane Toad control and running the Indian (Common) Myna control program in the Clarence Valley.

 The group was founded in November 2008 by Sharon Lehman as a way to network people wanting to actually help with and/or be involved in local conservation projects to actively help out our native wildlife.
 It is non-political with a focus to on-ground actions.